Green anaconda: Estimates of maximal size

-Size presents challenges to attain breeding condition in larger female anacondas.
+Size presents challenges to attain breeding conditions in larger female anacondas.
 While larger sizes provide the benefit of a larger number of offspring per clutch, the breeding frequency of the individuals reduces with size, indicating that a point exists at which the advantage of a larger clutch size is negated by the female no longer being able to breed.
 For the anaconda, this limit was estimated at 6.7 m in total length.
 This is consistent with the results of a revision of the size at maturity and maximum size of several snakes from North America, which found that the maximum size is between 1.5 and 2.5 times the size at maturity.

-The minimum size of breeding anacondas in a survey of 780 individuals was 2.1 m in snout–vent length, indicating that maximum size attained by anacondas following this pattern would be 5.3 m in snout–vent length.
+The minimum size of breeding anacondas in a survey of 780 individuals was 2.1 m in snout–vent length, indicating that the maximum size attained by anacondas following this pattern would be 5.3 m in snout–vent length.
 However, most anacondas are captured from the llanos, which is more accessible to humans and has smaller prey available, while the rainforest, which is much less explored and has more plentiful large prey, may be home to larger snakes.

-The green anaconda is an apex predator, positioning them at the top of the food chain.
+The green anaconda is an apex predator, positioning it at the top of the food chain.

 Distribution and habitat

 Eunectes murinus is found in South America east of the Andes, in countries including Colombia, Venezuela, the Guianas, Ecuador, Peru, Bolivia, Brazil, the island of Trinidad, and as far south as northern Paraguay.
 The type locality given is "America".

 In April 2021, green anacondas were added to Florida's list of prohibited nonnative species.
 As of August 2023, eleven green anacondas have been verifiably observed in the wild in Florida, including one juvenile found in the Florida Everglades.
 The range of these specimens, some of which were able to evade capture, spans from Gainesville to Homestead, Florida - a distance of over 350 mi.
 Florida is the only state in the continental United States with suitable habitat for the species.

 While individual specimens have been observed or captured in Florida dating back to 2010, as of 2023, there is no known established population.
-However, the ecological, economic, and safety risks posed by their existence in the state are deemed 'very high' by the Florida Fish and Wildlife Conservation Commission, with the ecological threat reaching the extreme risk level, as introduced anacondas are apex predators, able to compete with Florida's native species.
+However, the ecological, economic, and safety risks posed by their existence in the state are deemed 'very high' by the Florida Fish and Wildlife Conservation Commission, with the ecological threat reaching the extreme risk level, as introduced anacondas are apex predators, able to compete with Florida's native species and potentially prey on native wildlife, such as white-tailed deer, American alligators, American crocodiles, wading birds, other birds, mammals and reptiles.

 Anacondas live in swamps, marshes, lagoons, and slow-moving streams and rivers, mainly in the tropical rainforests and seasonally flooded savannas of the Amazon and Orinoco basins.
 They are cumbersome on land, but stealthy and sleek in the water.
 Their eyes and nasal openings are on top of their heads, allowing them to lie in wait for prey while remaining nearly completely submerged.